13ager/gen-x/ChatGPT-5/prompting-techniques.md

 customer success handoffs.
 Show your reasoning, then give me the 90-day plan.
 ```

 **Why it works:** Forces systematic thinking vs. GPT's tendency to leap to conclusions.
 You get the logic chain, not just the answer.
+This is "Chain-of-Thought" prompting—making AI think like you do in strategic planning sessions.

 ---

-### 2. Draft → Debrief → Deliver
+### 2. Draft → Debrief → Deliver (Reflexion)

 **Pattern:**
 ```